cloudflare/pmtud/README.md

   --cpu                Pin to particular cpu
   --ports              Forward only ICMP packets with payload
                        containing L4 source port on this list (comma separated)
+  --peers              Resend ICMP packets to this peer list
+                       (comma separated)
   --help               Print this message